Finishing a Basement

 The height from the basement’s concrete floor to the first floor joists is 7′-1″, so we were just able to meet the 7′ basement ceiling height as dictated by the building code.
 Angling the joist headers above the bottom of the stairs allowed us to comply with the minimum 6’8″ head room above stairs.

-Placement of the stairs was also affected by the corner of the laundry / furnace room seen in this photo at the bottom of the stairs.
+The placement of the stairs was also affected by the corner of the laundry/furnace room seen in this photo at the bottom of the stairs.

 exercise area